 Your economic damages in a pedestrian accident case are likely to include your medical expenses and lost income.
 The defendant is liable for any medical treatment costs you incur, both immediately after the accident and those related to necessary ongoing care you require.
 They are also responsible for any income you are unable to earn due to the severity of your injuries.
 For some plaintiffs, this could include months of lost wages, while others will have the right to seek compensation for their lost future earning capacity.
 Finally, if you are left permanently disabled due to the defendant’s actions, they are responsible for the income you could have earned if they had not caused your accident.

 Ultimately, a pedestrian accident can easily result in a host of long-term or permanent damages for the victim and create a very difficult situation for them and their family.
 Navigating the aftermath of your accident while recovering from serious injuries can be incredibly traumatic for anyone, and an experienced Morganton pedestrian accident attorney can provide the support and reassurance you need in this situation.
-The attorneys at Helton, Cody & Associates, PLLC, are ready to answer your most important legal questions and help you approach your civil court proceedings with confidence.
+The attorneys at Law Office of Lyndon R. Helton, PLLC, are ready to answer your most important legal questions and help you approach your civil court proceedings with confidence.

 A: Any pedestrian accident is likely to generate substantial damages.
 The state’s personal injury laws permit the victim to seek full compensation for all the damages the at-fault driver caused, and they also have the right to claim pain and suffering compensation with no cap or limit.
 If you want the best chance of securing as much compensation as possible for a recent pedestrian accident someone else caused, a Morganton pedestrian accident attorney will be essential in your recovery efforts.